State-by-State Childcare Tax Credit Guide

 Official site: South Carolina Department of Revenue

-Search for “childcare” or “dependent care benefits.”
-As always, you can test your numbers first with our Child Care Tax Credit Estimator.
+Search South Carolina’s site for “childcare,” “dependent care benefits,” or family-related credit language.
+As with other states, you can test your federal numbers first with our Child Care Tax Credit Estimator and then compare what the state offers.

 South Dakota